How to Transcribe Videos for Accessibility and ADA Compliance

 Maintenance and Updates

-When you update videos, remember to update transcripts and captions as well.
+When you update videos, update transcripts and captions too.
 Keep transcripts in version control alongside video files.

 Measuring Accessibility Success

-Track these metrics to ensure your accessibility efforts are effective:
+Track these metrics to make sure your accessibility efforts work:

 • Caption accuracy rate: Aim for 95%+ accuracy